piotrpl/CarND-Vehicle-Detection/README.md

 ####1.
 HOG features extraction from the training images.

-The code for this step is contained in the `get_hog_features()` function in the "helper functions" section and "Reading images of two classes for training and testing" section of the `solution.ipny` IPython notebook.
+The code for this step is contained in the `get_hog_features()` function in the "helper functions" section and "Reading images of two classes for training and testing" section of the `solution.ipnyb` IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` .png images taken from the GTI vehicle image database and the KITTI vision benchmark suite.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: